cozy/cozy-stack/docs/nextcloud.md

 The `To` parameter in the query-string must be given, as the ID of the directory on the Cozy where the file will be put.

+By default, the file will be moved, but using `Copy=true` in the query-string will makes a copy.

 **Note:** a permission on `POST io.cozy.files` is required to use this route.